krashanoff/bigmoney29/README.md

     * Print an extra newline.
 * The final score is calculated as the weighted average of these test cases.

+### Example

-For example, a grading script that will give 100 points to any student who submitted a single file and 50 points to all students regardless will look like:
+Let's assume that we have one assignment in our class named "Assignment One".
+Let's also assume that we wrote a grading script for assignment one that will give 100 points to any student who submitted a single file and 50 points to all students regardless.
+This script takes a single argument: the directory to check.

 ```sh
 #!/bin/sh